Andhra Pradesh Location Map

 The northern area of Andhra Pradesh is mountainous.
 The highest peak Mahendragiri rises 1,500 m above the sea level.
 The climate is generally hot and humid.
 Annual rainfall is 125 cm.
 The Krishna and Godavari are the major rivers in the state.

-Andhra Pradesh has a single-chamber Legislative Assembly of 295 seats.
-The state sends 60 members to the Indian national parliament: 18 to the Rajya Sabha (upper house) and 42 to the Lok Sabha (lower house).
-It has 23 local government administrative districts.
+Andhra Pradesh has a single-chamber Legislative Assembly of 175 seats.
+Till date, the state sent 60 members to the Indian national parliament, 11 to the Rajya Sabha (upper house) and 25 to the Lok Sabha (lower house).

 |State Bird||Indian Roller|

 |Net State Domestic Product (2011)||62912|

 Centuries ago, Andhra Pradesh was a major Buddhist centre and part of Emperor Ashoka's sprawling kingdom.
 Not surprisingly, traces of early Buddhist influence are still visible in several places in and around the state.
 After the death of Emperor Ashoka, the Satavahanas established their kingdom in this region.
 During the 7th century, the Chalukyas held sway over Andhra Pradesh until the 10th century, when the Cholas seized power.
 In the 14th century, Muslim power reached this southern state and for centuries ruled over this princely state, and finally was taken over by a General of the Mughal Emperor Aurangzeb in 1713.
 Read More.....